 Preventive Measures: Aim at preventing the occurrence of an event.

 Corrective Measures: Are put in place to correct a system in the event of a disaster or negative event.

 Detective Measures: These focus on discovering and detecting negative events.

-Any sensible disaster recovery plan helps you to achieve business continuity even in the worst-casescenarios.
-It is also prudent to put in place regular checks and exercises to ensure you have effective disaster recovery measures that are followed by all your individual departments as well as the entire organization as a whole.
+Any sensible disaster recovery plan helps you to achieve business continuity even in the worst-case scenarios.
+It is also prudent to put regular checks and exercises in place to ensure you have effective disaster recovery measures that are followed by all your individual departments as well as the organization as a whole.

 Disaster recovery allows your organization to quickly maintain or resume mission-critical functions following the occurrence of a disaster.
 Today’s businesses have become more reliant and accustomed to high availability while the tolerance for downtime has significantly decreased.
 Ergo, a disaster can have devastating effects on your business especially in today’s highly competitive markets.
 Since it is a high possibility for businesses to fail after experiencing significant data loss, disaster recovery has become an essential part of operations.

 Recovery time objective (RTO) and recovery point objective (RPO) are two measurements used in DR and downtime.

 RTO: Refers to the maximum amount of time after a disaster for your organization to recover its files from backup storage and return to normal operations.
 In other words, RTO is the maximum downtime amount that your organization can handle.
 If your organization’s RTO is two hours, it cannot afford to be down for longer than that.